 If you are open to more adventurous accommodation, there are also a number of waterfront campsites along Desimi Beach.

-7. Vassiliki, Where to Stay in Lefkada for Water Sports
+7. Vassiliki, where to stay in Lefkada for windsurfing

 The area is home to a particularly potent thermal wind, known as ‘Eric’ by the windsurfers that flock to Vassiliki to take advantage of it.

 Rental companies along the beach offer windsurfing equipment for hire, and beginners in the sport can learn from one of the many instructors based in the area.
 Several of the surrounding hotels even provide storage space for windsurfers who want to bring their own gear.

 The ocean winds also make this a popular destination for sailing, though quieter than the yachting hub of Vlicho Bay.
 The harbor at the eastern end of the town provides a number of mooring points.